 In our town, and in hundreds of towns like it, Patch is filling a gap left by the collapse of traditional media.
 The question is whether its business model is sustainable, and a lot of people think it isn’t.
 We hope AOL will stick with this venture and innovate beyond the traditional advertising-funded model.
 Even if the Patch business fails, it has laid a foundation upon which others can build.

 This entry was posted on Wednesday, September 7th, 2011 at 4:10 am and is filed under BusinessModel, Citizen Journalism, Future of Journalism, Local news, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.